 - Five College Catalog

 - Boston Library Consortium (BLC) includes many major universities in New England.
-Borrow books from these libraries with a Consortium Card: bring your UCard to the W.E.B.
+Borrow books from these libraries with a BLC Consortium Card.
+To apply for a BLC Consortium Card, bring your UCard to the W.E.B.
 Du Bois Library Circulation Desk, or contact Rachel Hobbie (413.545.3397) for more details.

 - MCCLPHEI: Books can be borrowed with a UCard from any of this group of the libraries of Massachusetts public colleges and universities.